bowao/ioBroker.tino/README.md

 Sensors can be almost any, like temperature, relative humidity, air pressure, altitude meter, light intensity, UV Index, movement detectors, Reed switches, etc.

 In the adapter configuration, the serial interface and the associated baud rate can be set.
-In addition it is possible to search in already created sensors for new or accidentally deleted data points without having to create the entire sensor again.
-The sensors are automatically created with their node-id after the first message reception.
+When the learning mode has been activated, the sensors are automatically created with their node-id and all recognized data points after the first message reception.
+The learning mode ends automatically after 10 minutes and can be reactivated for another 10 minutes under "info" via datapoint "learningMode".
-In addition, the associated offset data points are created under "config", so that the sensor values can be corrected if necessary.
+The associated offset data points are created under "config", so that the sensor values can be corrected if necessary.
 The calculated data points humidity absolute and dew point are created under "calculated", but only if the sensor supplies the values temperature and relative humidity.

 The following data points would be created for receiver protocol Version 1.01: